ember-learn/ember-blog/content/stabilizing-ember-data.md

 several conveniences for common transformations, like camelizing property names and transforming values like dates.

-Of course, you are not required to use these conveniences.
+Note that you are not required to use these conveniences.
 You can write whatever imperative code you'd like to transform the JSON returned from the server into the form that Ember Data is expecting.
 Here is the above example re-written without using the chained conveniences.